 LLCs are relatively new creations.
 They first appeared in Wyoming in 1977 and, following widespread adoption of limited liability company acts in states across the country, reached near ubiquity by 1996.
 At this point the LLC has undoubtedly surpassed the corporation as the most commonly selected form of business entity in Colorado and throughout the country, and for good reason.
 In two important respects the LLC offers the best of both worlds: it combines the limited liability traditionally found only in corporations with the oft-preferred pass-through taxation of sole proprietorships and partnerships.
 The analysis of whether pass-through taxation is appropriate has been become somewhat more complex since the passage and implementation of the TCJA of 2017.

 LLCs are also very flexible entities given that elections can be made with the IRS to treat an LLC as an S Corporation or C Corporation.
 These elections are made through the so-called “check the box” rules.
 LLCs normally require fewer formalities than corporations, which means they are easier for the average person to operate in such a way as to not lose the limited liability protection afforded by the “corporate veil,” which is a common law term that describes the legal separation between a company’s business dealings and the owners’ personal assets.

-If you are organizing a limited liability company in Colorado or you already have a business organized as an LLC and are looking for a Boulder Business Attorney with a results oriented approach tailored to your matter’s specific needs, contact Newell Law.
-We have the experience and knowledge to ensure your limited liability company is organized correctly and the operating agreement is drafted with precision.
+If you are organizing a limited liability company in Colorado or you already have a business organized as an LLC and are looking for a Boulder Business Attorney with a results-oriented approach tailored to your matter’s specific needs, contact Newell Law.
+We have the expertise and knowledge to ensure your limited liability company is organized correctly and the operating agreement is drafted with precision.